s-sutharsan-20/Resume/README.md

-# Sutharsan's Tech Portfolio
+# Sutharsan's Resume

-Welcome to my personal portfolio!
-This repository showcases my journey as an Electronics and Communication Engineering student who is passionate about technology, web development, and programming.
-Below, you'll find details about the projects I've worked on, my skills, and how to connect with me.
+Welcome to my resume repository!
+This repository contains my professional resume, detailing my journey as an Electronics and Communication Engineering student with a strong passion for technology, web development, programming, and more.

-## 🌟 About Me
+## 📄 About Me

-I'm Sutharsan, currently pursuing my Bachelor's in Electronics and Communication Engineering at Mepco Schlenk Engineering College.
-I blend technology with creativity, exploring various programming languages and web development tools.
-I have a strong foundation in electronics and have expanded my skills into web development and programming with Python, C, and C++.
-I am driven to create practical solutions, whether it's coding dynamic websites or capturing compelling photographs.
+I'm Sutharsan, currently pursuing a Bachelor's degree in Electronics and Communication Engineering at Mepco Schlenk Engineering College.
+My academic background is complemented by hands-on experience in programming, web development, and a keen interest in IoT and Image Processing.
+I strive to blend my technical skills with creativity, whether through coding dynamic web applications or exploring the intersection of hardware and software.

-### Interests:
+### Key Areas of Expertise:

-- **Programming:** Python, C, C++, Data Structures and Algorithms
+- **Programming Languages**: Python, C, C++, Data Structure and Algorithms
-- **Web Development:** HTML, CSS, JavaScript, PHP, MySQL
+- **Web Development**: HTML, CSS, JavaScript, PHP, MySQL
-- **IoT and Embedded Systems:** Merging hardware and software skills
+- **IoT and Embedded Systems**: Integrating hardware and software solutions
-- **Photography:** Blending precision with artistic expression
+- **Soft Skills**: Problem Solving, Leadership, Team Collaboration

 ## 📚 Education